apiasak/Chat-with-Any-Doc/README.md

 4. Select an AI model from the dropdown in the sidebar.

+You can also set the `OPENAI_API_KEY` environment variable to prefill the key input.

 5. (Optional) Upload a document (PDF, TXT, CSV, DOCX, or XLSX).

 6. Start chatting with AI or ask questions about your uploaded document!